If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

 This ream of papers is ideal for high-volume usage—like for classroom projects or crafting in households with inspired kids.
 Each sheet has a good weight to it and can handle most dry and wet media, including common craft supplies like markers, oil pastels, tempera paint, and watercolors.
 These papers are quite smooth, presenting a less complex surface than some of our other picks, but they will hold up well to inspired, uninhibited art-making.

-While some people might not prefer the beige tone of these sheets, it’s hard to resist the impeccable quality they offer.
-Each is carefully produced to carry exceptional strength, so you can lay on wet media like watercolors and gouache without worrying about buckling; apply ink without feathering; or erase away without piling.
+If you are looking for a toned paper, it’s hard to resist these quality sheets.
+The fairly lightweight 100-pound sheets are nevertheless strong enough that can lay on light washes of wet media like watercolors and gouache without worrying about buckling; apply ink without feathering; and erase away without piling.
 This durability stems from each sheet being both internally sized (meaning the pulp has been treated to decrease wettability) and surface sized (meaning the surface has been treated to increase water resistance).
-As a result, pigments look more luminescent than they would on lower-grade papers.
+Each pack contains five 22-by30-inch sheets.